 Meet our Committee Members

-Kirsty Turner, Treasurer, Trustee, Parent and Community Outreach Committee Member
+Chair, Trustee, Parent, Community Outreach and Committee Member

 Kirsty's daughter was diagnosed with JIA at 20 months and was put in touch with KLU.
 Kirsty joined the committee several years later and is committed to providing support to families like her own living with JIA.

-Moira Green, Secretary, Parent and Community Outreach Committee Member
+Secretary, Trustee, Parent, Community Outreach and Committee Member

 Moira joined KLU after her daughter Louise was diagnosed with JIA aged 8 in 2000.
-She shares the role of Secretary with Irene and as part of the team organises and helps at Family events.
+She is part of the team that organises and helps at Family events.

 Tauny is Emeritus Professor of Paediatric Rheumatology, with 35 years experience across the UK, Australia and US.
 A strong devotee to physical fitness and is an active endurance cyclist and long distance triathlete.